 We all spend tons of money and tons of time shooting the perfect pictures, making those perfect videos, and writing the perfect term papers, but most of us don’t have a backup plan just in case that hard drive starts clicking.
 Most hard drives on the market today have a typical lifespan of 3-5 years and with drive capacities hitting sky-high limits these days it’s fairly easy to lose years and years of your hard work in a single drive failure.

 Luckily, there are solutions out there, and one of the more popular solutions these days are NAS units, or Network Attached Storage units.
-Most NAS units are basically lower powered [...]
+Most NAS units are basically lower powered computers that [...]

 A couple years ago I worked as a computer tech for a large university here in California and for the most part, all of the school’s websites were hosted on servers operated in house.
 This meant that there would be a lot of very sensitive data on both the servers as well as the backups.
 While each server was locked in its own little cage and bolted to the ground, backups weren’t stored on additional backup servers.
 Instead, they were stored on physical hard drives.
 Yeah, additional servers would’ve been better, but given school IT budgets these days, running more expensive servers wasn’t really an option.
 So, how were those [...]